pandoc-jp/pandoc-doc-ja/src-md/lua-filters.md

 :   Table of the options which were provided to the parser.

 `PANDOC_VERSION`
-:   Contains the pandoc version as a numerically indexed table,
+:   Contains the pandoc version as a [Version] object which
-    most significant number first.
-E.g., for pandoc 2.1.1, the value of the variable is a table `{2, 1, 1}`.
-Use `table.concat(PANDOC_VERSION, '.')` to produce a version
+    behaves like a numerically indexed table, most significant number first.
+E.g., for pandoc 2.7.3, the value of the variable is equivalent to a table `{2, 7, 3}`.
+Use `tostring(PANDOC_VERSION)` to produce a version string.
-    string.
 This variable is also set in custom writers.

 `PANDOC_API_VERSION`
 :   Contains the version of the pandoc-types API against which
     pandoc was compiled.
 It is given as a numerically indexed table, most significant number first.
-E.g., if pandoc was compiled against pandoc-types 1.17.3, then the value of the variable will be a table `{1, 17, 3}`.
-Use `table.concat(PANDOC_API_VERSION, '.')` to produce a version
+E.g., if pandoc was compiled against pandoc-types 1.17.3, then the value of the variable will behave like the table `{1, 17, 3}`.
+Use `tostring(PANDOC_API_VERSION)` to produce a version string.
-    string from this table.
     This variable is also set in custom writers.

 `PANDOC_SCRIPT_FILE`
 :   The name used to involve the filter.
 This value can be used